drvinceknight/gtb/chapters/zero_sum_games/main.md

 two-player zero-sum game has a value and optimal mixed strategies, was later generalised in 1944 [@vonneumann1944theory].

+The **minimax theorem** does not necessarily only apply to zero-sum games but in fact applies to any constant sum game where $M_r + M_c = K$ for some constant
+$K$.
+An example of this is shown in [@chiappori2002testing] where penalty kicks are modelled and the payoff matrices correspond to the probability of scoring (or for the column player saving) a penalty.

-Until the work of [@nash1950equilibrium] this was the minimax theorem was the main solution concept in game theory.
+Until the work of [@nash1950equilibrium] the minimax theorem was the main solution concept in game theory.
+Nash noble prize winning work allowed for the subject to greatly expand and find a huge number of applications as well as further theoretical avenues.

 ## Conclusion